List of awards and nominations received by Christopher Walken

 This article is a List of awards and nominations received by Christopher Walken.

 Christopher Walken is an American actor known for his performances on stage and screen.
-He has received numerous accolades including an Academy Award, a British Academy Film Award, and a Screen Actors Guild Award as well as nominations for a Golden Globe Award, two Primetime Emmy Awards, and two Tony Awards.
+He has received numerous accolades including an Academy Award, a British Academy Film Award, and an Actor Award as well as nominations for two Tony Awards, two Primetime Emmy Awards, and a Golden Globe.
 Walken's films have grossed more than $1.8 billion in the United States.

 Walken won the Academy Award for Best Supporting Actor for his portrayal of a rural Pennsylvania steel worker who goes to fight in Vietnam in the Michael Cimino war drama The Deer Hunter (1978).
 He was Oscar-nominated for playing the father of con man Frank Abagnale in the Steven Spielberg directed biographical crime comedy-drama Catch Me If You Can (2002).
-The role for the later earned him the BAFTA Award for Best Actor in a Supporting Role and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
+The role for the later earned him the BAFTA Award for Best Actor in a Supporting Role and the Actor Award in the same category.

 For his roles on television, he was nominated for two Primetime Emmy Awards for Outstanding Lead Actor in a Limited or Anthology Series or Movie for playing a widowed farmer in the CBS movie Sarah, Plain and Tall (1991), and for Outstanding Supporting Actor in a Drama Series for playing an elderly worker at a biotechnology corporation in the Apple TV+ psychological thriller series Severance (2022–present).

 On stage, he received two Tony Award nominations, his first for Best Actor in a Musical for playing the protagonist in the Broadway musical James Joyce's The Dead (2000) and for Best Actor in a Play for mysterious one handed man in Martin McDonagh's black comedy play A Behanding in Spokane (2010).
 For his roles off Broadway he won a Drama Desk Award, two Obie Awards, and a Theatre World Award.